entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 > - Yan *et al.* （in prep.): The coding of *Bothriolepis yunnanensis* is 1.
 >
-74. Posterior margin of orbitonasal fenestra: (0) straight or roughly straight; (1) concave.
+74. Posterior margin of orbitonasal fenestra: (0) straight; (1) concave; (2) convex.
 > Dupret *et al.* (2023), Character 4, in part; Luo *et al.* (2023), Character 7, in part; Xian *et al*.
 (2025), Character 7, in part.

-> - For the state 1, the postpineal plate bears an obvious anterior median process.
+> - For the state 2, the postpineal plate bears an obvious anterior median process.
 > - Yan *et al.* （in prep.): The coding of *Bothriolepis yunnanensis* is 0.

 ## References